Here's what a 'vote-a-rama' is (and what it means for Biden's stimulus) - KVIA

 Here’s what a ‘vote-a-rama’ is (and what it means for Biden’s stimulus)

-Senate Democrats’ push to quickly pass President Joe Biden’s Covid-19 relief package is about to meet a time-consuming and stamina-challenging speed bump known as a “vote-a-rama.”
+Senate Democrats’ push to quickly pass President Joe Biden’s Covid-19 relief package has met a time-consuming and stamina-challenging speed bump known as a “vote-a-rama.”

-Republicans are planning to use the process to put Democrats in a tough position to not just stay united, but also consistent about the stimulus package.
+Republicans are using the process to put Democrats in a tough position to not just stay united, but also consistent about the stimulus package.

 Here’s what you need to know: